Heart Failure Treatment

 |Heart failure is a chronic condition.
 Treatment for heart failure depends on how severe your case is.
 In some cases, it can be corrected by treating the underlying cause.
 Doctors usually treat heart failure, and the underlying conditions that cause it, with a combination of medications, dietary changes, and other therapies, if necessary.
 Left untreated, heart failure continues to worsen.

 Your doctor will ask you to take medicines to treat your heart failure.
 Medicines treat the symptoms, prevent your heart failure from getting worse, and help you live longer.
 It is very important that you take your medicine as your health care team directed.
-View a full list of medications.
+Do not take any other drugs or herbs without first asking your doctor or nurse about them.
+Drugs that may make your heart failure worse include:

 Surgeries, Devices and TherapiesThe following surgeries and devices for certain patients with heart failure may be recommended:

-Alegent Creighton Health dietitians recommend the DASH diet (Dietary Approaches to Stop Hypertension.) http://www.alegentcreighton.com/DashDiet
+CHI Health dietitians recommend the DASH diet (Dietary Approaches to Stop Hypertension.) http://www.chihealth.com/DashDiet

 Other important changes to make in your lifestyle: